Shavaiz-Ali/fullstack-youtube-clone/README.md

 First create node modules and then run the dev server

-## To create node modules then run the following command"
+## To create node modules run the following command"
 ```bash
 npm i
 ```
+## To start dev server run the following command"

 ```bash
 npm run dev